 If you are wearing a Theorema or Pionier watch that means you are the proud owner of a mechanical gentleman watch.
 Every watch deserves it's proper attire.
 We do not wear a dive watch with a suit, just because James Bond did it that does not mean it makes sense. :-) It is understandable that a mechanical gentleman watch at a beach might not be your best accessory.
 Do not fear yet.
-If you want to wear it at the beach by all means, but please have some tips in mind.
+If you want to wear it at the beach by all means, but please have these tips in mind.

 Sand, the tiny enemy

-Your biggest enemy at the beach will be the sand.
+Your biggest enemy at the beach will be sand.
 Some beaches have really fine sand.
 It sneaks everywhere and may not only damage the glass of the watch, but might sneak inside the mechanism grinding in between parts, even enter into the bezel.